pwyckoff/pwyckoff.github.io/_pages/about.md

 * just transitions and sustainable employment

-> Check out the [blog posts](https://pwyckoff.github.io/year-archive/) for updates on my current work, and some fun mini-analyses.
+> Check out the [blog posts section](https://pwyckoff.github.io/year-archive/) for short analyses.

 Background
 ======
 I have previously worked in the OECD's [Directorate on Employment, Labour and Social Affairs](https://www.oecd.org/els/) (2017-2019, 2021-2022), at the European Commission's [DG Competition](https://commission.europa.eu/about-european-commission/departments-and-executive-agencies/competition_en) (2020-2021), and at the [Wilson Center](https://www.wilsoncenter.org/) (2016).
 I have a B.A. in Global Affairs from Yale, and an MSc in Global Governance and Diplomacy from Oxford.